IAKOBVS/jstring/README.md

 jstr_ty j = JSTR_INIT;
 ```

+## Configuration:
+You can customize the library by defining certain macros in jstr-config.h before
+including any header.

 ## Error handling:
 JSTR\_ERR is returned as error.
 The programmer is expected to check the return value
 and handle the error.
 When a memory error is encountered, the user is expected to free